 Continuation/discontinuation of existing committees and inauguration of new committees may be determined by the Executive Committee at any regularly scheduled meeting.

 Committee membership does not grant a seat on the Executive Committee of the Caucus.

+Committee members should be members of the LGBTQ Health Caucus

 ARTICLE XII.
 Meetings